PTP MediBand+ 3 pack

 I hit up KX Pilates as I'd seen a bunch of social posts about them and heard the beginners class here was pretty damn good.
 Overall, it was challenging but I felt like a fitness goddess after walking out of the studio.
-However, I learned a few life lessons while at the class, so here's what you need to know.
+However, I learned a few life lessons, so here's what you need to know.

-Slightly controversial opinion here, but those grip socks that help you stick to the reformer, in my opinion, are not needed.
+Slightly controversial opinion here, but those grip socks that help you stick to the reformer are not a must-have.

-When I asked the instructor whether or not I needed a pair for the class, she said they spray down the machines and I'll probably be fine without them.
+The class instructor said they spray down the machines and I'll probably be fine without them.
 Safe to say she was right.
 I genuinely didn't have a single moment where I felt my foot was slipping, so save yourself the $15 and go barefoot.

-Some studios do have policies where the grip socks are compulsory but if you don't HAVE to wear them then you're fine to go without.
+Some studios do have policies that make grip socks compulsory but if you don't HAVE to wear them then you're probably fine to go without.

 Walking into a Pilates class, you're met with an array of terrifying contraptions known as the reformer.
 It looks like something out of a torture chamber and is pretty intimidating for a first-timer.

-You may feel a little shy but honestly, I'm so glad I let the instructor know it was my first time and that I was nervous as HELL.
-She was able to help me with the straps and springs on moves where I had no clue what on God's earth was going on and was able to recommend what size weights I should use.
+You may feel a little shy but I'm so glad I let the instructor know it was my first time.
+She was able to help me with the straps and springs on moves where I had no clue what on Mother Nature's earth was going on and was able to recommend what size weights I should use.

 Side note: I went to a second class and didn't tell her it was my second time and there was a definite difference in the types of exercises.
 The first lesson gave a lot of alternatives for beginners whereas the second didn't.